BingqingShan/507_finalproject/README.md

 3. If you have some methods that this toolkit doesn't cover, feel free to add them by submitting a form to our database!

 ## Routes in this application
+There are 4 routes in total.
+You can refer picture in screenshots file to have an idea how they look like.
 - `/ (home page)` -> this is the home page, on which only one random method will be shown.
 - `/all` -> this route will show all Design and Research methods to you.
 - `/form` -> this route has a form for user to input new method into the database.